 Any new employee hired by the Village shall be provided with an initial allocation of clothing and equipment pursuant to the list attached as Appendix B, as it may be changed from time to time.
-Sworn personnel (outside of detectives) shall receive a uniform allowance of \$500.00 per fiscal year.
+Effective 5/1/12, sworn personnel (outside of detectives) shall receive a uniform allowance of \$600.00 per fiscal year.
 The uniform allowance also may be used for the purchase of any items contained on the list attached as Appendix B, as it may be changed from time to time, provided: